PhonePe/mustang/README.md

 `Composition` is a set of `Predicate`(s).
 Depending upon how the constituent results are considered, it could be either :

-- `Conjunction` is satisfied only when all constituent predicates evaluate to true.
+- `Conjunction(∧)` is satisfied only when all constituent predicates evaluate to true.
-- `Disjunction` is satisfied when any of the constituent predicates evaluate to true.
+- `Disjunction(∨)` is satisfied when any of the constituent predicates evaluate to true.